 Mobility exercises are done as soon as pain will allow with the objective of maintaining or regaining full joint mobility.

 To perform this gentle knee range of motion or ROM exercise the athlete lies on their back on a hard surface.
 The heel is slowly moved up towards the buttocks, as far as is comfortable.
 Socks can be worn to ensure that the foot slides.
-After a minute or so, further movement may be possible.
+After a minute or so, a further movement may be possible.
 A towel or strap wrapped around the ankle can be used to help although this should not be forced in the early stages of if there is any pain.

 This exercise is extremely important not only to improve the mobility of the injured knee but it will also help maintain the strength of the quadriceps and hamstrings in the early stages of rehabilitation.
 These movements can also help to decrease the swelling surrounding the knee.

 Aim to bend and straighten the knee as far as you comfortably can.
 This can be done in sitting, standing or lying on your front.
 Aim for 3 sets of 10-20 repetitions 3 times a day as pain allows.
 Progress this exercise to holding the leg in place at the end of possible range, both in flexion and extension.
 This will aid in strengthening the muscles.
 Further details of strengthening exercises can be found in medial ligament strengthening.